elizabethdaly/simulating-data/README.md

 | Moderate  | -3 to -6      |
 | High      | more than -6  |

+Lenses used for myopia correction usually come in 0.25 D steps - the closest one to a patients prescription is used.
 The image below shows how a negative (concave) lens is used to correct myopia.

 <p align="center">
     <img src=images/myopia-verses-myopia-corrected.png>